Pages

 Use these hashtags on social media:

-Once the morning chapel service concluded, the campers got their soccer cleats and pads and made their way down to the soccer fields for the skill of the day: shooting.
+Following the morning chapel service, the campers got prepared for soccer and made their way down to the soccer fields to practice shooting.

 STAY CONNECTED WITH US!